George Morrison (1919–2000)

 1951

-George Morrison has a solo exhibition held at Grand Central Moderns Gallery, New York NY.
+George Morrison’s solo exhibition is held at Grand Central Moderns Gallery, New York, NY.

-George Morrison participates in the 1951 Annual Exhibition: Sculpture, Watercolors, Drawings, Whitney Museum of American Art, New York (Mar 17–May 6).
-Morrison exhibits alongside artists that include Jacob Lawrence, Romare Bearden, Jackson Pollock, Williem de Kooning, Alexander Calder, Robert Motherwell, and Dorothy Dehner.
+George Morrison participated in the 1951 Annual Exhibition: Sculpture, Watercolors, Drawings, Whitney Museum of American Art, New York (Mar 17–May 6).
+Morrison exhibits alongside artists that include Jacob Lawrence, Romare Bearden, Jackson Pollock, Willem de Kooning, Alexander Calder, Robert Motherwell, and Dorothy Dehner.

-George Morrison exhibits in the 3rd Biennial Exhibition 1951 Upper Midwest Paintings & Prints, Walker Art Center, Minneapolis, Minnesota.
+George Morrison exhibits in the 3rd Biennial Exhibition 1951 Upper Midwest Paintings & Prints, at the Walker Art Center, Minneapolis, Minnesota.

 George Morrison exhibits at the Third Tokyo Independent Art Exhibition.